mrinalcs/mrinalcs.github.io/_posts/2023-10-13-building-vbstat.md

 ## Pages

+Heres are some special pages with functionality .

 ### Home page
 The home page includes a hero section with image carousel and a blockquote , another section which have an accordion and about section.